jelikaer/IBAN-validation/README.md

 ### Backend installation and running guide
 1. Clone repository using Git (here will be repository address) `git clone https://github.com/jelikaer/IBAN-validation.git`
-2. go to clone repository
+2. go to cloned repository location with name "IBAN-validation"
 3. run `mvn clean package`
 4. from target folder copy IBAN-validation jar file to the server destination folder (remote or local);